Editor's choiceJust1 J12 Cheap Helmet

 - Meets ACU Gold for competitive riding in the UK

-Oneal have over 49 years of racing experience, which puts them firmly into contention.
-The Hexx 5 helmet is an example of their value for money range of products.
-Constructed from a light polycarbonate material and with all of the basic features you would want to see on a dirt bike helmet, it is definitely one for your short list.
+O’Neal has over 49 years of racing experience, and this legacy puts them firmly into our ranks for the best budget dirt bike helmet.
+The Hexx 5 helmet is an example of their value range of products.
+Constructed from a light polycarbonate material with essential features you want to see on a cheap dirt bike helmet, it is one for your shortlist.

 Hexx 5 Features: